perryfardella/smart-livestock-feeder/docs/prd.md

 ## Other Considerations

-- Prioritize accessibility for non-tech-savvy users
+- Prioritise accessibility for non-tech-savvy users
 - Maintain scalability for growing user base and device inventory
 - Ensure 99.9% uptime for critical feeding operations
 - Plan for international expansion beyond Australia